longzheng/open-dynamic-export/docs/configuration/inverter-control.md

 ## Battery control

-The system supports comprehensive battery control with SOC awareness, priority modes, and multi-inverter support.
+The project supports comprehensive battery control with SoC (state of charge) awareness, priority modes, and multi-inverter support.
 Battery control can be enabled globally and requires both global and per-inverter configuration.

 ```js
 {